SMByC/Coregistration-Qgis-processing/README.md

 * Resampling (only if pixel sizes are different)
 * Extent/bounds adjustment

-For a real image to image co-registration use the other two algorithms instead
+For a real image to image co-registration use the following two algorithms instead

 ### Automated global and local image to image co-registration